Playtronica/biotron-firmware/CC.md

 10 if there has been a shift by 10 notes

 ### Input
-- Num: CC 20
+Num: CC 20

-- Type: Progression
+Then bigger value, then bigger step between notes.
+When value is equal 0, then all notes are playing